gregplaysguitar/hashban.js/readme.markdown

 * The contentBody argument provides the entire retrieved document, and can be used to extract extra content out of the site header and footer, for example.
+* The data argument is the same as that for `transition_out` with the addition of contentBody (the html returned by the ajax call)

 ## API